-Mr. David H. Gonzalez is a native Laredoan who attended Laredo ISD schools.
-He graduated from J. W. Nixon High School and was a captain on the school’s first outright district football team to win a championship in 1981.
-He attended Laredo Junior College and graduated from Laredo State University, now Texas A&M International University.
-He obtained his Master of Science in Educational Administration in 1998 from Texas A&M International University, as well as his Superintendent’s Certification.
+David H. Gonzalez was born and raised in Laredo.
+He graduated from J. W. Nixon High School, where was a captain on the Mustangs football team.
+He attended Laredo Junior College, now Laredo College, and graduated from Laredo State University, now Texas A&M International University.
+He earned a Master of Science in Educational Administration in 1998 from Texas A&M International University and a Superintendent’s Certification.

-After working with Chick-fil-A Inc. out of Atlanta, Georgia, he returned to Laredo and began his career in education as an English teacher and as a member of the Varsity Coaching Staff in Football, Girls Basketball, and Varsity Track at Nixon High School.
-In 1999, Mr. Gonzalez began his administrative career as an assistant principal with Martin High School and then joined the United ISD administrative team the following year.
-As an assistant principal, he was part of administrative teams at Alexander High and Lyndon B. Johnson High School and in 2005, the UISD Board of Trustees selected him as principal of George Washington Middle School.
+After working with Chick-fil-A Incorporated in Atlanta, Georgia, he returned to Laredo and began his career in education as an English teacher and as a member of the Varsity Coaching Staff in Football, Girls Basketball, and Varsity Track at Nixon High School.
+In 1999, Mr. Gonzalez began his administrative career as an assistant principal at Martin High School.
+He joined United Independent School District the following year as an Assistant Principal at Alexander High School and Lyndon B. Johnson High School.
+In 2005, the UISD Board of Trustees named him Principal of George Washington Middle School.

 His success as an effective academic leader was recognized in 2011 and 2014, as Region 1’s Middle School Principal of the Year.
 In 2011, he competed at the state level, for the HEB Excellence in Education Award, and was selected as The Texas Secondary Principal of the Year.
-Through these recognitions, Mr. Gonzalez has always maintained that his recognitions were a direct reflection of a successful team effort and the campus community involvement.
+Mr. Gonzalez has always maintained that any honors he has received were a direct reflection of a successful team effort of the campus community.

-During his tenure as Associate Superintendent for Curriculum and Instruction, United ISD obtained an “A” rating in 2018, (92) and 2019, (94), and the district’s graduation rates continue to surpass the region, state, and national scores.
+During his tenure as Associate Superintendent for Curriculum and Instruction, United ISD obtained an “A” rating in 2018 and 2019.
+The district’s graduation rates continue to surpass the region, state, and national scores.
 “These scores mean that our students have been able to embrace the teaching of our UISD teachers and that the campus leadership positively collaborates with parents,” Gonzalez states.